bebe0612/bebe0612/README.md

 ### Hi, there !

-I'm a sofeware engineer at Blueant, today working as a flutter app developer.
+Hi, My name is james and I'm living in Seoul as a software engineer.
+Now, I'm leading a mobile platform part at work and very interested in project management and agile develement.

+Here is my tech blog : https://bebesoft.tistory.com/ And this is my LinkedIn : https://www.linkedin.com/in/sangwon-lee-010b00214/

+If you want to communicate with me, plz feel free to contact me through the above channels :)

 ### TECH STACK

-Dart & Flutter, Swift & iOS, Javascript & nodeJs
+Dart & Flutter, Swift & iOS, Java & Spring

 ### TOOL

-Jira, Notion, Intellij, AppCode
+Jira, Notion, Intellij, Figma

 ### CONTACT

 💌 If you want to carry out a project with me (or make small talk), don't hesitate to send me a message: ⤵️

 - leebebe0612@gmail.com (private)
-- james.lee@blueant.kr (office)

 ### REPOSITORY Now I'm Working...